orchestral/orchestra/docs/events.md

 	});

 ### `orchestra.started: view`
-Event fired when a View is from `Orchestra\View`, which mean it's possible to use View replacement using Theme.
+Event fired when a View is from `Orchestra\View`.
+Which make it possible to use View replacement using Theme.

 	Event::listen('orchestra.started: view', function ()
 	{